 Some utilise solvents, and others use highly pressurised CO2 to separate cannabinoids from plant matter.
 CO2 extractions are considered the benchmark for high-quality CBD, due to the lack of solvents and high efficiency.

 Nature & Bloom CBD oil is extracted into CBD paste using supercritical CO2 and then refined using fractional distillation, giving us a (solventless) premium CBD oil with a neutral taste!
 We walk through our extraction process and why traceability matters in our seed to shelf post.

-CBD oil is used around the world by countless people, and not all of the uses are backed by scientific evidence, so a better question might well be “what is CBD oil good for?”
+CBD oil is used around the world by countless people, and not all of the uses have associated scientific research, so a better question might well be “what is CBD oil good for?”

-Research has focused on particular conditions (click on each condition for associated studies), to analyse how Cannabidiol can potentially help:
+Studies have focused on particular conditions (click on each condition for associated studies), mostly using pure Cannabidiol as part of the research:

-Through the endocannabinoid system, there is evidence that CBD can promote wellbeing and research suggests CBD is well tolerated in humans, as we will detail further below.
+Through the endocannabinoid system, there is evidence that CBD can promote internal balance and research suggests CBD is well tolerated in humans, as we will detail further below.